quicwg/base-drafts/draft-ietf-quic-qpack.md

 header block might reference an entry in the dynamic table that has not yet been received.

-Each header block contains a Largest Reference ({{header-prefix}}) which identifies the table state necessary for decoding.
-If the greatest absolute index in the dynamic table is less than the value of the Largest Reference, the stream is considered "blocked."
+Each header block contains the total number of entries added to the dynamic table - the Required Insert Count - which identifies the table state necessary for decoding (see {{header-prefix}}).
+If the Required Insert Count is greater than the number of dynamic table entries received, the stream is considered "blocked."
 While blocked, header field data SHOULD remain in the blocked stream's flow control window.
-When the Largest Reference is zero, the frame contains no references to the dynamic table and can always be processed immediately.
-A stream becomes unblocked when the greatest absolute index in the dynamic table becomes greater than or equal to the Largest Reference for all header blocks the decoder has started reading from the stream.
-If the decoder encounters a header block where the actual largest reference is not equal to the Largest Reference declared in the prefix, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+When the Required Insert Count is zero, the frame contains no references to the dynamic table and can always be processed immediately.
+A stream becomes unblocked when the number of entries inserted in the dynamic table becomes greater than or equal to the Required Insert Count for all header blocks the decoder has started reading from the stream.
+If the decoder encounters a header block where the largest Absolute Index used not equal to the largest value permitted by the Required Insert Count, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 The SETTINGS_QPACK_BLOCKED_STREAMS setting (see {{configuration}}) specifies an upper bound on the number of streams which can be blocked.
 An encoder MUST limit